brianhouse/braid/README.md

 Braid
 =====

-An idiosyncratic musical notation system, livecoding / performance framework, and MIDI sequencer with an emphasis on polyrhythms, phasing, and entrainment.
+A musical notation system, livecoding framework, and monophonic MIDI sequencer with an emphasis on polyrhythms, phasing, and entrainment.
 Written in Python.